mit-orcd/orcd-docs-edit/docs/recipes/mpi4py.md

 mpirun -np $SLURM_NTASKS python p2p-array.py
 ```

-> If you use your own Anaconda, do not load the module, activate your own Python environment instead.
+> If you use your own Anaconda, do not load the Anaconda module.
+An Openmpi module is needed.

-Submit the job
+Finally submit the job,
 ```
 sbatch p2p-job.sh
 ```